Can you help me resolve a family dispute?

 My question is this: in hindsight who was the wiser of the two Franklins?

 I’m certainly no Tory, but what if we had remained part of the UK?
+Slavery would have ended much sooner and 700,000 may not have died in the civil war.
 We might now have decent health care and we might have a parliament that permitted proportional representation.
 (The UK presently has a first-past-the-post policy like us, but there is a strong PR movement there, as opposed to here.)
 The economic and political influence of the colonists might have also altered some of the UK’s colonial policy for the better, having heaven only knows what benefit for India, Africa, and the Middle East.

 What say ye?